gophercoders/website/content/lessons/KS2/lower/repetition.md

 more programs you will get much better as spotting these patterns.

 ### Loops
-Programmers call normally talk about __loops__ instead of repetition.
+Programmers normally talk about __loops__ instead of repetition.
-We call repetition a loop because a sequence of instructions is looped over and over again
+We call repetition a loop because a sequence of instructions is looped over and over again.

 Programmers also talk about different types of loops.
 So there are loops that repeat while a condition is true - called a __while__ loop.
-There are loops that repeat a fixed number of times - called a __for__ loop.
-There are loops that run forever - called an infinite loop.
+There are loops that repeat for a fixed number of times - called a __for__ loop.
+There are loops that run __forever__ - called an infinite loop.

 The difference between the loops is the presence or absence of a condition that controls how many times the loop goes around.